groff_man_style(7) — Linux manual page

 adjusted with more space to a consistent length (see the -dAD

-for terminals or for more capable typesetters that can change the
+terminals or for more capable typesetters that can change the type

-(') is a control line.
-To call a macro, put its name after a dot
+is a control line.
+To call a macro, put its name after a dot on a

-identify macros.
-Some macros interpret arguments, words that
+control line.
+Some macros interpret arguments, words that follow

-follow its name.
-A newline, unless escaped (see subsection
+its name.
+A newline, unless escaped (see subsection “Portability”

-“Portability” below), marks the end of the macro call.
-A control
+below), marks the end of the macro call.
+A control line with no

-line with no macro name on it is called an empty request; it does
+macro name on it is called an empty request; it does nothing.

 We describe below several man macros that plant one-line input

-output is treated specially.
-For man documents that follow the
+is treated specially.
+For man documents that follow the advice in

-advice in section “Portability” below, this means that control
+section “Portability” below, this means that control lines using

-lines using the empty request and uncommented input lines ending
+the empty request and uncommented input lines ending with an

-with an escaped newline do not spring the trap; anything else
+escaped newline do not spring the trap; anything else does (but

 Macro reference preliminaries

-are indicated by surrounding them with square brackets.
-If a
+indicated by surrounding them with square brackets.
+If a macro

-characters must be double-quoted to be interpreted correctly.
-An
+be double-quoted to be interpreted correctly.
+If an empty macro

 Document structure macros